 Always try to negotiate the percentage of commission.
 Even a small lowering of the percentage can save you a few thousand pounds.

-You may also consider adjusting the amount of commission according to how well a job, the estate agent able to do.
-For instance, if the estate agent manages to get an offer equivalent to asking price, then it will charge a 1% commission.
+You may also consider adjusting the amount of commission according to how well a job, the estate agent was able to do.
+For instance, if the estate agent manages to get an offer equivalent to asking price, he will charge a 1% commission.
 However, if they can sell it for more than the asking price, you will give a 1.25% commission.

 You may also come across estate agents that work on a fixed rate commission rather a percentage commission.
-This will be advantages for you since you will know precisely how much you will be paying the agent.
+This will be advantageous for you since you will know precisely how much you will pay the agent.
 However, the estate agent is less likely to be motivated to get the highest sale price.